Catholic churches drop mask and social distancing requirements: Decree from Charlotte Diocese

 The notice was shared in a decree for "returning to normal operations" issued May 14 by Diocese of Charlotte’s vicar general and chancellor, Monsignor Patrick J. Winslow.
-The diocese covers 46 counties in western NC, including the Triad.
+The diocese covers 46 counties in western North Carolina, including the Triad.

 Effective immediately, Catholic churches no longer require social distancing or masks, but those who "remain vulnerable" should continue wearing masks or attending service virtually.